Geetha63/MS-Teams-Scripts/TeamOwnerMemberandChannel details/Readme.md

 # TeamOwnerMemberandChannel details

 # Description:
-Script returns owner,member of a team and channels of a team by providing the required input 1 or 2.
+Script returns owners, members of a Team and channels of a Team by providing the required input 1 or 2

 	1- To get the TeamsOwnerandMember details of a team in tenant 2- To get the availale channels in each Team

 # Prerequisites:

-1. As an Administrator, type PowerShell in the start menu.Right-click Windows PowerShell,then select Run as Administrator.
-Click Yes at the UAC prompt.
+1. As an Administrator, type PowerShell in the start menu.
+Right-click Windows PowerShell, then select Run as Administrator Click Yes at the UAC prompt

 2. Type the following within PowerShell and then press Enter:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**`Install-Module MicrosoftTeams`**

-3. Type Y at the prompt.Press Enter.
+3. Type Y at the prompt.
+Press Enter

-4. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install.
+4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
+The module will now install

-5. Run the script,please provide the global administrator credentials or Teams admin credentials.
+5. Run the script, please provide the Global Administrator credentials or Teams Administrator credentials

 # If Input=1

 First it will get the available Teams in the tenat\
-For each Team it will fetch the Owner and members of the team
+For each Team it will fetch the owners and members of the team

 # Output